 According to research carried out by University College London, giving up alcohol for a period of four weeks can cut the chances of developing serious diseases, with improvements to liver function, lowered blood pressure and cholesterol levels and a lowered risk of diabetes.

 However, if you are a very heavy drinker or an alcoholic, seek professional advice and support from your GP or an alcohol service before attempting to go teetotal, as withdrawal symptoms can pose a risk to health.

-If you are concerned about your own or someone else’s drinking habits, visit www.alcoholconcern.org.uk for help, advice and to download factsheets on the link between alcohol consumption and various health problems.
+If you are concerned about your own or someone else’s drinking habits, visit www.alcoholconcern.org.uk for help, advice and the link between alcohol consumption and various health problems.